Ethical Fundraising and Accountability

 Keeping our Costs Low

-In 2017-2018, Help Lesotho’s administrative costs were less than 10% of revenues.
+In 2017-2018, Help Lesotho’s administrative costs were only 9% of revenues.
 Here are some examples of how we keep our costs low:

 - RE/MAX Hallmark Realty Group generously donates our office space in Ottawa, including phone lines, internet, reception services, meeting rooms, and security;